 The Army v RAF fixture for 2010 was cancelled.
 The Army XV were stuck in South Africa, where they were attending their training camp, because volcanic ash from Iceland prevented aircraft from flying over Europe.

-In 2020 the Inter Service Championship matches were not played due to the global COVID-19 pandemic.
+In 2020 and 2021 the Inter Service Championship matches were not played due to the global COVID-19 pandemic.